 Spread the Love

-Valentine's Day is sure to be a great day for both restaurants and diners.
-If you haven't gotten started on your Valentine's Day marketing plan, download our Restaurant Holiday Handbook for more ideas on promotion tactics.
+Valentine's Day is sure to be a good day for both restaurants and diners.
+If you haven't gotten started on your Valentine's Day marketing plan yet, download the Restaurant Holiday Handbook for more ideas.